 But still, I don’t think the Internet Archive is very widely known.
 And if it is not, we should make more people becoming aware of it.
 Using it for personal amusement is a start.
 But we should also ask questions about how could use it in serious contexts.

-A project aiming for 'universal access to all knowledge' is beautiful.
-Very much like similar projects in the tradition of the Enlightenment such as the french Encyclopedia.
+A project aiming for ‘universal access to all knowledge’ is grande, very much like similar projects in the tradition of the Enlightenment, such as the french Encyclopedia.

-Something being beautiful and interesting (or just amusing) is good enough.
-But in this case, I think we could do more.
-But it's not in those terms we should think about its use-cases.
+Something being beautiful and interesting (or just amusing) is good.
+But in this case, I think we could do more — do better.

-Note something.
+Note something though.
 The Internet Archive can be used for good things.
-But you don't need much imagination to use it for bad things.
-This is why every project of technology needs to ask questions about uses and misuses, whenever we as developers in a wide sense realize, yes - we can do this.
+But you don’t need much imagination to use it for bad things.
+This is why every project of technology needs to ask questions about uses and misuses, whenever we as developers in a wide sense realize, something is possible.

 Let’s use the Internet Archive more.
 And let’s use it wisely.
 That is, with intelligence, creativity, reflectivity, and awareness of history.

-In the end, let's make a small correction: The Internet Archive have no relevant strengths nor weaknesses in the same was as Funes do.
-He's an actor, The Internet Archive is in essence not.
-The only strength or weakness we can speak about is technological: how much is preserved?
-How do we reach the material?
-And so on.
+In the end, let’s make a small correction: The Internet Archive have no relevant strengths nor weaknesses in the same was as Funes do.
+He’s an agent of the world, The Internet Archive is in essence not.
+The only strength or weakness we can speak about is technological: how much is preserved, how do we reach the material, and so on.

 The Internet Archive is a vessel just like the Web; let’s head in the right direction.
 Tools in themselves are amoral, it’s how and to what end we use them that matter.